 AIM is designed to provide high-quality information and professional development for anyone who supports, instructs, works with, or lives with someone with autism.
-Each module guides you through case studies, instructional videos, pre- and post-assessments, a glossary, and much more.
+Each module guides you thorough case studies, instructional videos, pre- and post-assessments, a glossary, and much more.
 AIM modules are available at no cost.
 If you would like to receive credit for your time on AIM, certificate and credit options are available for a fee.

 CEC is the largest international professional organization dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.
 CEC advocates for appropriate governmental policies, sets professional standards, provides professional development, advocates for individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.